The central nervous system is made up of the

 Both the spinal cord and brain are covered in three continuous sheets of connective tissue, the meninges.
 From outside in, these are the

 The region between the arachnoid and pia mater is filled with cerebrospinal fluid (CSF).

 - dura mater — pressed against the bony surface of the interior of the vertebrae and the cranium

 - the pia mater

-The cells of the central nervous system are bathed in a fluid that differs from that serving as the ECF of the cells in the rest of the body.
+The cells of the central nervous system are bathed in a fluid, called cerebrospinal fluid (CSF), that differs from that serving as the interstitial fluid (ISF) of the cells in the rest of the body.

-- The fluid that leaves the capillaries in the brain contains far less protein than "normal" because of the blood-brain barrier, a system of tight junctions between the endothelial cells of the capillaries.
-This barrier creates problems in medicine as it prevents many therapeutic drugs from reaching the brain.
+- It contains far less protein than "normal" because of the blood-brain barrier, a system of tight junctions between the endothelial cells of the capillaries.
+(This barrier creates problems in medicine as it prevents many therapeutic drugs from reaching the brain.)

-- cerebrospinal fluid (CSF), a secretion of the choroid plexus.
-CSF flows uninterrupted throughout the central nervous system
+- CSF flows uninterrupted throughout the central nervous system

 - through the central cerebrospinal canal of the spinal cord and

 - through an interconnected system of four ventricles in the brain.